GerardHH/dev-env/README.md

 1. Look into `clangd --path-mapping`

 ## Awesome
-1. Background setter, preferably a new one every day (nitrogen).
 2. Rounded corners?
 Opacity? (picom).
 3. Go through all keybinding thoroughly.
 4. System  tray? (trayer with nm-applet, volumeicon)